trychlos/pwix-tenants-manager/README.md

     });
 ```

-- `haveEmailAddress`
-- `haveUsername`

-    Whether the user accounts are to be configured with or without a username (resp. an email address), and whether it is optional or mandatory.

-    For each of these terms, accepted values are:

-    - `TenantsManager.C.Input.NONE`: the field is not displayed nor considered
-    - `TenantsManager.C.Input.OPTIONAL`: the input field is proposed to the user, but may be left empty
-    - `TenantsManager.C.Input.MANDATORY`: the input field must be filled by the user

-    At least one of these fields MUST be set as `TenantsManager.C.Input.MANDATORY`.
-Else, the default value will be applied.

-    Defauts to:

-    - `haveEmailAddress`: `TenantsManager.C.Input.MANDATORY`
-    - `haveUsername`: `TenantsManager.C.Input.NONE`
+- `hideDisabled`

-    Please be conscious that some features of your application may want display an identifier for each user.
-It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!
+    Whether to hide disabled actions instead of displaying the disabled state.

+    Defaults to `true`: disabled actions are hidden.

 - `roles`

-    Let the application provides the permissions required to perform CRUD operations on the Users collection.
+    Let the application provides the permissions required to perform CRUD operations on the Tenants collection.
 This is an object with following keys:

     - `list`: defaulting to `null` (allowed to all)
     - `create`: defaulting to `null` (allowed to all)
     - `edit`: defaulting to `null` (allowed to all)
     - `delete`: defaulting to `null` (allowed to all)

-- `scopesFn`
+- `tenantsCollection`

-    An application-provided function which is expected to return all existing (roles) scopes.

-    Defaults to only manage scopes that are already used in the `Roles` package.
+    The name of the tenants Mongo collection.

+    Defaults to `tenants`.

 - `verbosity`